-The retina is a light sensitive layer of tissue that lines the back wall of the eye.
+The retina is a light-sensitive layer of tissue that lines the back wall of the eye.
 Information that enters the eye through the lens hits the retina and stimulates chemical and electrical impulses that are transmitted to the brain via the optic nerve.

 The photoreceptor cells on the retina are responsible for differentiating between colours and shades of light and dark.
 In the middle of the retina is the Fovea Centralis, which is a tiny depression that is tightly packed with cones (a type of photoreceptor cell) and is responsible for activities that involve highly detailed visual activity, such as reading and driving.

-How is Retinal Detachment Diagnosed?
+How is Retinal Detachment diagnosed?

 Firstly, a doctor will ask about the various symptoms you have noticed to confirm that it fits the profile of a retinal detachment.
 Considering how potentially serious the complications can be, they should conduct tests on your eyes on the same day or within 24 hours.
-There are two tests for confirming a detached retina – an ophthalmoscope and an ultrasonography.
+There are two tests for confirming a detached retina – an ophthalmoscope and ultrasonography.